-Action to be taken if the If a confirmed anaphylactic reaction has been experienced after a previous dose of MVA-BN or any of its components, specialist advice patient is excluded should be sought.
-If the individual is a potential contact of monkeypox and is suffering from acute severe febrile illness, they should be referred for a clinical assessment to be appropriately advised.
+If a confirmed anaphylactic reaction has been experienced after a previous dose of MVA-BN or any of its components, specialist advice should be sought.

+Action to be taken if the patient is excluded (continued) If the individual is a potential contact of mpox and is suffering from acute severe febrile illness, they should be referred for a clinical assessment to be appropriately advised.
 Other individuals with febrile illness who are not at immediate risk of exposure, and who are suffering acute severe febrile illness may postpone immunisation until they have recovered.
 Immunisers should advise when the individual can be vaccinated, and ensure another appointment is arranged at the earliest opportunity.
-National guidance, Recommendations for the use of pre and post exposure vaccination during a monkeypox incident provides principles for risk assessment and follow up of contacts of confirmed monkeypox cases.
+Monkeypox contact tracing guidance provides principles for risk assessment and follow up of contacts of confirmed mpox cases.
 It is intended to support risk assessment and categorisation of contacts to ensure they are offered appropriate isolation advice and vaccination.
 Seek appropriate advice from the local Screening and Immunisation Team, local Health Protection Team or the individual's clinician as required.
-The risk to the individual of not being immunised must be taken into Document the reason for exclusion and any action taken in the individual's clinical records.
+The risk to the individual of not being immunised must be taken into account.
+Document the reason for exclusion and any action taken in the individual's clinical records.
 Inform or refer to the individual's clinician as appropriate.
-Action to be taken if the Informed consent, from the individual or a person legally able to act on the individual's behalf, must be obtained for each administration. patient or carer declines treatment Advise the individual/parent/carer about the protective effects of the vaccine, the risks of infection and potential complications.
-Document advice given and the decision reached.
+Action to be taken if the patient or carer declines Informed consent, from the individual or a person legally able to act on the individual's behalf, must be obtained for each administration. treatment Advise the individual/parent/carer about the protective effects of the vaccine, the risks of infection and potential complications.
+Document the advice given and the decision reached.
 Inform or refer to the individual's clinician as appropriate.
-Arrangements for referral As per local policy for medical advice
+Arrangements for referral for medical advice As per local policy